Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 ## Invoices

-All transactions, including receiving credits, making purchases, and receiving bonus/promo credits will be documented and listed in the **Transaction** section of the billing page.
-There are downloadable invoices for each transaction.
+Transactions made on your account (e.g. when you are billed for usage) will be documented as downloadable invoices and listed in the **Transaction** section of the billing page.

 ## Usage